Go! Go! Kokopolo: Gameplay

 The goal of each stage is to clear the map of all the peaceful enemy characters, many of which will not attack until provoked.
-The player takes control of Kokopolo (or Tatsumo) who can stroll around the stages with the D-Pad, or dash quickly around the stage with one of the shoulder buttons.
-Knowing when to walk, and when to dash, is actually a key component of this game.
-The player can also jump with the A button, or scratch with the B button.
+The player takes control of Kokopolo (or Tatsumo) who can stroll around the stages with the D-Pad, or dash quickly with one of the shoulder buttons.
+Knowing when to walk and when to dash is actually a key component of this game.
+The player can also jump with the A button or scratch with the B button.
 All of these actions take place on the top screen.

 Upon beginning a stage, the player's objective is to locate the enemies, who are confined to specific paths, and scratch them in order to turn them angry.
-Once they become angry, they lunge in the direction of the player, attempting to harm him.
-If you do not dash away, you will get hit, and lose some energy, however if you do dash away, then an epic chase begins.
-Any angry enemies will chase a dashing player, following his every move, until they are lured into the clutches of a hungry carnivorous plant.
-These Snap Snap plants are located in each stage, and all enemies must be lured into its mouth in order to destroy them.
+Once they become angry, they lunge in the direction of the player, attempting to harm them.
+If the player does not dash away, they will get hit and lose some energy.
+However, if they do dash away, then an epic chase begins.
+Any angry enemies will chase a dashing player, following their every move, until the enemies are lured into the clutches of a hungry carnivorous plant.
+These Snap Snap plants are located in each stage, and all enemies must be lured into its mouth in order to be destroyed.

 It is possible to create long chains, of up to 20 enemies at a time, by using a move called the "Slash Dash".
 This allows the player to slash other enemies whilst being chased, and not to lose speed.
-Long chains of enemies get the most points when lured into the Snap Snap plant, but they also can be dangerous as they leave a deadly trail behind the player until they are defeated.
+Long chains of enemies get the most points, but they can also be dangerous as they leave a deadly trail behind the player until they are defeated.